mcataford/words/README.md

 ## Usage

-To add sources to the sourcelist, use `python cli.py add <url>`.
-The URL should lead to plain text file containing your source text.

-You can build the dictionary via `python cli.py build` -- the resulting `dictionary.txt` will contain unique lowercased words of three or more characters extracted from the materials specified in the sourcelist.
+You can build the dictionaries via `python src/build.py`.
+This will pull the remote sources specified in `sources.txt` and will build the different dictionaries:

+- The full dictionary (`dictionary_full.txt`) contains all words that contain at least three letters extracted from the source material;
+- The common words dictionary (`dictionary_common.txt`) contains words that appear at least 5 times in the source material;